 If you are a 1:1 district and you’d rather work paper-free, you can provide students with a PDF copy of this activity via Google Classroom so they can complete it directly on their devices.
 My students use the app Notability on our school iPads.
 This app allows them to color and write directly on the PDF.

 I always have a few paper copies ready, because many students prefer to use paper every once in awhile and that’s ok with me 🙂 … and they also tend to get excited whenever markers are involved.
-Yes even high schoolers like markers!
+Yes, even high schoolers like markers!

 Time needed in class: 15 minutes

-Step 1) Once they have your prepared game board, students follow your instruction to identify raindrops.
+Once they have your prepared game board, students follow your instruction to identify raindrops.
 They read through the 30 options, and color in the designated raindrops as they go.
 (All of my blue colored pencils become coveted during this activity.)

 If you are reviewing grammar, the directions may vary slightly.
 Instead of choosing which raindrops they’d like to write about, students may be searching for verbs that are conjugated in a specific tense, or identifying all vocabulary words within a certain category, etc.

-Step 2) The teacher then decides if and how the students will complete the written extension activity, where they must use the discovered or chosen raindrops to create an original sentence.
+The teacher then decides if and how the students will complete the written extension activity, where they must use the discovered or chosen raindrops to create an original sentence.

 After students color in their raindrops they then challenge themselves to use the raindrop contents in original sentences on the other side/second page.
 For 10 sentences, I usually provide about 10-12 minutes.
 Student sentences can range from simple to complex depending on proficiency levels, but regardless students should find a way to exhibit their skills within the content while only using the target language 🙂

 This activity provides a low-stress opportunity for students to succeed individually.
 Each student will complete this activity independently, so this is one where I like to observe and see who is moving quickly and who is relying on their group for assistance.

+Students enjoy this activity because there is room for plenty of student choice.
 Teachers enjoy this activity because students are on task, and writing completely original sentences within an activity that seems “easy.”

-|My Example with support — being utilized in Señora Kinneer’s classroom!
+The photo above shows my example with support being utilized in Señora Kinneer’s classroom!